 In some cases, though, you may receive the “You don’t have permission to open the application” error message.
 It is occasionally reported on newer macOS versions.
 It doesn’t allow you to run certain apps and, sadly, doesn’t explain which permissions are missing, so the first trick won’t work.

-3. Check installed profiles in System Settings > Users & Groups.
+Sometimes, you may encounter permissions problems while trying to modify files or apps without admin privileges.To check what type of user account you have open System Settings and click Users & Groups.
 Click the i next to the currently logged-in user and make sure that the Allow this user to administer this computer feature is turned on.
 You may need to Add Account if your current user does not have admin permissions.